 I had been using the by-the-seat-of-your-pants method for far too long.
 Since I’ve been using Profit First, which is only since April 2020, it’s been life changing.
 And I don’t say that lightly or in a cliched way.
 For the first time ever, in 10 years of running my own business, I pay myself every two weeks, I make a profit distribution to myself every quarter and I have money set aside for tax.
 Smug is almost the word.
 Sorry, not sorry.

-My Profit First set up for Every September
+My Profit First set up for my business

-Note: I run Every September as a sole trader and I’m not VAT registered.
+Note: I run my business as a sole trader and I’m not VAT registered.
 If you have a limited company and/or are VAT registered you’ll have to make a couple of adjustments – I’ll refer you back to the book for those!

 I bank with Starling which is a brilliant bank anyway but having the ‘spaces’ feature makes it perfect for setting up Profit First.
 Spaces are like mini savings accounts so any money you put in those spaces (you can have as many as you need) does not count towards your main account balance.